teddyking/thegreatk8sworkshop/README.md

 # The Great K8s Workshop

+Current status: Work in progress, definitely not ready to be read or used yet.

 ## Goals

 * To demonstrate the value of building "kubernetes-native" systems on top of the kubernetes API